mdn/content/files/en-us/web/accessibility/aria/attributes/aria-hidden/index.md

 Adding `aria-hidden="true"` to an element removes that element and all of its children from the accessibility tree.
 This can improve the experience for assistive technology users by hiding:

--  purely decorative content, such as icons or images
+-  Purely decorative content, such as icons or images
--  duplicated content, such as repeated text
+-  Duplicated content, such as repeated text
--  offscreen or collapsed content, such as menus
+-  Offscreen or collapsed content, such as menus

 `aria-hidden="true"` should not be used on elements that can recieve focus.
 Additionally, since this attribute is inherited by an element's children, it should not be added onto the parent or ancestor of a focusable element.

 > **Warning:** Do not use `aria-hidden="true"` on focusable elements.

 An element's hidden status is based on whether it is rendered.
 Rendering is usually controlled by CSS.
-For example, an element whose `display` property is set to `none` is not rendered.
+For example, an element whose `display` property is set to `none` via CSS is not rendered.
 An element is considered hidden if it, or any of its ancestors are not rendered or have their `aria-hidden` attribute value set to true.
+Note that an element and its children that has `aria-hidden="true"` declared on it will still be visible, unless also hidden by CSS.

 Use caution when using `aria-hidden` to hide visibly rendered content from assistive technologies.
 You should not be hiding visible content unless doing so improves the experience for users of assistive technologies by removing redundant or extraneous content.
 Only when identical or equivalent meaning and functionality is exposed to assistive technologies can removing visible content from the accessibility API be considered.